 Zucchini Bake with Feta and Thyme

-I love this delicious Low-Carb Zucchini Bake with Feta and Thyme, and this is an amazing side dish made with zucchini, yellow squash, eggs, Feta, sour cream, Parmesan, and thyme!
+Zucchini Bake with Feta and Thyme is an amazing side dish made with zucchini, yellow squash, eggs, Feta, sour cream, Parmesan, and thyme!
 And don’t you think that zucchini with Feta is such a perfect combination of flavors?

 This low-carb Zucchini Bake with Feta and Thyme is a recipe I came up with when I had a big surplus of zucchini from the garden, but the good news is that this recipe can easily be made with zucchini and yellow squash from the store or farmers market too.
 And when you still have zucchini but the weather is getting colder, it’s time for baked zucchini recipes, right?
 So I am featuring this for Friday Favorites today to entice you to try it!